 Dog bites and animal attacks can cause significant damage.
 In fact, many victims suffer much more extensive injuries than the puncture wound itself.

-At Winters & Yonker, P.A., our attorneys often see dog bite victims who have sustained:
+At Winters & Yonker Personal Injury Lawyers, our attorneys often see dog bite victims who have sustained:

 - Broken bones

 - Facial injuries

 - Infected puncture wounds

 - Nerve damage